hackergrrl/art-of-readme/README.md

 though it may even harken back to the days of informative paper notes placed atop stacks of punchcards, "READ ME!" scrawled upon them, describing their use.

+A reader suggested that the title README may be a playful nudge toward Lewis Carroll's *Alice's Adventures in Wonderland*, which features a potion and a cake labelled *"DRINK ME"* and *"EAT ME"* respectively.

 The pattern of README appearing in all-caps is a consistent facet throughout history.
 In addition to the visual strikingness of using all-caps, UNIX systems would sort capitals before lower case letters, conveniently putting the README